Rifat-Shariar-Sakil-24/Git-Github/README.md

 ```
 <br>

+`Remember:` <br>
-`Remember` `The new branch will inherit all the commits from the branch it was created from`
+`1.
+The new branch will inherit all the commits history from the branch it was created from as those commits were done in this new branch`
 <br>
+`2.
+Suppose two branch have same file.
+If we update the file in one branch, without committing or stashing the changes, you can't switch to another branch.
+but you can switch to another branch if the files are non-conflicting.
+But the non-conflicting file
+will follow you to the switched branch.`

 <br>

 // Branch Merging
 $ git branch